-Through the public comment process, 1,663 letters were sent out to current permit holders of which 3% of addressees responded.
-Of the 51 submissions received 22 (43%) supported the draft revised Policy, 24 (47%) did not support the draft revised Policy, and 5 (10%) provided other general comments on the draft revised Policy.
+Through the public comment process a total of 51 submissions were received with 22 supporting the draft revised Policy, 24 not supporting the draft revised Policy, and 5 providing other general comments on the draft revised Policy.
 Many of the public comments received addressed a wide range of issues while individual submissions supported certain aspects yet did not support other aspects of the draft revised Policy.
 A general overview of the comments received is provided within Attachment 3.